opendri/opendri.github.com/guide/chapter4.md

 The design for an OpenDRI engagement centers on four activities:

-1. Collating, cleansing, and releasing fragmented datasets via one or more data catalogues, usually hosting on GeoNodes.
+1. **Collating**.
+Collating, cleansing, and releasing fragmented datasets via one or more data catalogues, usually hosting on GeoNodes.
-2. Collecting data about the exposure of the built environment to natural hazards, usually by developing and sustaining a network of government officials, private sector entities, and community-based organizations that are prepared to curate this data.
+2. **Collecting** data about the exposure of the built environment to natural hazards, usually by developing and sustaining a network of government officials, private sector entities, and community-based organizations that are prepared to curate this data.
-3. Creating the policy/legal environment where these data can come together and building the community of practice around the data.
+3. **Conditioning** the partners to work together in a new way by creating the policy/legal environment where these data can come together and building the community of practice around the data.
-4. Catalyzing efforts around the use of the data for DRM as well as purposes unforeseen by the OpenDRI partners.
+4. **Catalyzing** efforts around the use of the data for DRM as well as purposes unforeseen by the OpenDRI partners.

 ***